-Seven and one-half acres of land had been purchased in the early 1930's for the purpose of building Hyer Elementary.
-The land was bounded by Caruth, Colgate, Pickwick, and a creek on the east where Tulane is today.
-Construction was originally slated to begin in 1941, but World War II priorities delayed its start.
-Construction on the sixth school to be built by Highland Park ISD actually began in 1947, but the first classes were not held there until January, 1949.
-The building, designed by architect Mark Lemmon, cost $408,000.
-On that first winter day of classes at Hyer, 270 students and their teachers walked all the way from University Park Elementary to attend classes.
+The land for Robert S. Hyer Elementary was purchased in the early 1930s and included seven and one-half acres bounded by Caruth Boulevard, Colgate Avenue, Pickwick Lane and a creek where Tulane Boulevard is today.
+Construction was originally slated to begin in 1941, but the steel shortage during World War II delayed its start.
+Construction on the sixth school to be built by Highland Park ISD began in 1947.
+The original building, designed by noted architect Mark Lemmon, cost $408,000 to construct.
+Hyer Elementary opened on January 24, 1949.
+On that first day of school, 250 students and their teachers walked all the way from University Park Elementary on Lovers Lane to attend classes.

 Hyer was named in honor of a remarkable man, Dr. Robert Stewart Hyer, a pioneer in education in Texas.
 He was president of Southwestern University in Georgetown, Texas, from 1898 to 1911.
-He is best remembered as the man who made Southern Methodist University a reality.
+He is best remembered for making Southern Methodist University a reality.
 He spearheaded its founding and became its first president from 1911 to 1920.
 Not only did Dr. Hyer supervise the raising of funds for SMU, but he also approved architectural plans for the new buildings, recruited a faculty, developed a curriculum, acquired laboratory equipment, started a library, and even taught physics.
 He died in 1929, never knowing that a school would be named for him.

-Tom Munroe served as principal until 1982 at which time he became principal at Highland Park High School.
+Tom Munroe served as principal until 1982, at which time he became principal at Highland Park High School.
 Dale Lawrence moved from his position as assistant principal at Highland Park High School to become the new principal at Hyer.
-In 1985, Hyer’s third principal, Dale Lawrence, became the Director for Administration and Instruction for the Highland Park School District.
-Dr. Louis Powers, who had been assistant principal at McCulloch Middle School, was chosen to be the new principal of Hyer.
-In 2002 when Dr. Powers retired, Mr. Greg Smith was named principal at Hyer.
-He served Hyer and its community for 5 years.
-To begin the 2008-09 school year, Mr. Jeremy Gilbert was selected as Hyer's principal.
+In 1985, Mr. Lawrence became the director for administration and instruction for the Highland Park School District.
+Dr. Louis Powers, who had been assistant principal at